Generic selectors

 Traditional reports generally display data in a tabular or columnar format.
 Reporting analytics, on the other hand, present information graphically and through multiple interactive reports.
 So, the user can create different views and discover meaningful patterns in critical healthcare data.

-Organizations can lessen patient wait-times by using healthcare payer data analytics to monitor and leverage scheduling and staffing procedures with minimal errors and enhance employee satisfaction.
+Organizations can lessen patient wait-times by using healthcare payer data analytics to monitor and leverage practice management scheduling and staffing procedures with minimal errors and enhance employee satisfaction.

 As the healthcare industry transitions from volume-based care to value-based care, a robust provider network is imperative for better patient outcomes.
 Provider analytical tools offer compelling visualizations that aid in identifying and fulfilling future business opportunities, improving process and cost inefficiencies, and increasing productivity and revenue.